1986 Danish Single European Act referendum

 A non-binding referendum on the Single European Act was held in Denmark on 27 February 1986.
-It was approved by 56.2% of voters, with a voter participation of 75.4%.
+It was approved by 56% of voters, with a voter turnout of 75%.

 The referendum was held by the government of the Prime Minister of Denmark, Poul Schlüter.
-The government was in favour of Denmark ratifying the Single European Act, but a majority in parliament was against it.
-The referendum was the last Europe-related referendum in which parties such as the Social Democrats and the Social Liberal Party recommended against ratification.
+The government was in favour of Denmark ratifying the Single European Act, but a majority in parliament voted against it.
+The referendum was the last Europe-related referendum in which parties such as the Social Democrats and the Social Liberal Party were against ratification.